 - Pre-Plated Material: One advantage of pre-plating is that you can selectively plate a substrate material, which reduces overall costs.

-- Reel-to-Reel: Reel-to-reel plating allows for total coverage or selective coverage of a substrate material.
+- Reel-to-Reel: Reel-to-reel plating allows for total coverage or selective coverage of substrate material.

 - Barrel: Barrel plating is the most economical way to plate parts.
 It requires less prep time and many pieces can be plated simultaneously.

 - Dip: Dip plating is another common way to plate substrate materials.
 Electrical contacts are dipped into the plating material while they’re still on the stamping strip, which uses less plating material.
 It is a time-consuming process.

 - Rack: Rack plating is great for plating small or delicate parts.
 It is best used for parts that may become tangled or distorted in another process like barrel plating.

 The actual plating material can add important characteristics and features to a copper spring or battery contact.
 Here are some metal finishes that are available:

 - Gold: Provides extremely reliable metal-to-metal contact under virtually all environmental conditions.

 - Nickel: Protects against corrosion and wear while adding a glossy, decorative finish.

-- Nickel-plated cold-rolled steel: Cost-effective contact material that provides a fine contact surface for welding and soldering.
-In general, nickel plating should be continuous, nonporous, and thick enough to be wear resistant.
+- Nickel-plated battery spring cold-rolled steel: Cost-effective contact material that provides a fine contact surface for welding and soldering.
+In general, nickel plating should be continuous, nonporous, and thick enough to be wear-resistant.